pyCellID/pyCellID/README.md

 ## Credits

-We propose to use the open source software Cell-ID for the image segmentation task.
-And in the future to be able to integrate it.
+We propose using the open source software Cell-ID for the image segmentation task.
+We plan to integrate it into our code in the future.

 The cellID developers ([1](https://www.nature.com/articles/nmeth1008))([2](http://dx.doi.org/10.1002/0471142727.mb1418s100)).

-The original source can be found at sourceforge ([link](https://sourceforge.net/projects/cell-id/)) and in the original publication ([link](https://www.nature.com/articles/nmeth1008#supplementary-information)).
+Original source can be found at sourceforge ([link](https://sourceforge.net/projects/cell-id/)) and in the original publication ([link](https://www.nature.com/articles/nmeth1008#supplementary-information)).

-Or you can visit the official repository [ACL's Yeast Systems Biology Lab](https://github.com/darksideoftheshmoo/cellID-linux) for more details.
+You can also visit the official repository [ACL's Yeast Systems Biology Lab](https://github.com/darksideoftheshmoo/cellID-linux) for further details.

 We have got inspiration from [rcell and rcell2](https://github.com/darksideoftheshmoo/rcell2).